-The completed proxy, together with the power of attorney or other authority, if any, under which the proxy was signed, or a notarially certified copy of the power of attorney or other authority, must be delivered to Computershare Investor Services Inc., Proxy Department, at 100 University Avenue, 8th Floor, Toronto, Ontario, Canada M5J 2Y1, or by telephone, internet or facsimile (in accordance with the instructions provided in the form of proxy delivered herewith), by 8:00 a.m.
+The completed proxy, together with the power of attorney or other authority, if any, under which the proxy was signed, or a notarially certified copy of the power of attorney or other authority, must be delivered to Computershare Investor Services Inc., Proxy Department (a) by mail using the enclosed return envelope or one addressed to Computershare Investor Services Inc., Proxy Department, 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1; (b) by telephone from a touch tone phone 1-866-732-VOTE (8683) (c) by facsimile to 1-416-263-9524 or 1-866-249-7775; or (c) through the internet at www.investorvote.com using your 15-digit control number found on your proxy.
+Your proxy must be received by no later than 8:00 a.m.
 (Mountain time) / 10:00 a.m.
-(Eastern time) on Monday, May 2, 2022 or at least 48 hours (excluding Saturdays, Sundays and holidays) before the time that the Meeting is to be reconvened after any adjournment of the Meeting.
+(Eastern time) on Monday, May 1, 2023 or at least 48 hours (excluding Saturdays, Sundays and holidays) before the time that the Meeting is to be reconvened after any adjournment(s) or postponement(s) of the Meeting.
 The deadline for the deposit of proxies may be waived or extended by the Chair of the Meeting at the Chair's discretion without notice.
+If you vote by Telephone or the Internet, DO NOT mail back the proxy or the voting instruction form.

-Shareholders who hold common shares through Euroclear Sweden AB, which common shares trade on the NASDAQ Stockholm, are not registered holders of common shares for the purposes of voting at the Meeting and the deadline for voting may be different than as stated above.
+Shareholders who hold Common Shares through Euroclear Sweden AB, which Common Shares trade on the NASDAQ Stockholm, are not registered holders of Common Shares for the purposes of voting at the Meeting and the deadline for voting may be different than as stated above.
 See "Advice to Holders of Euroclear Sweden Registered Common Shares" below.